ardanlabs/gotraining/topics/go/README.md

 **Open Your Mind**
 * Technology changes quickly but people's minds change slowly.
 * Easy to adopt new technology but hard to adopt new ways of thinking.

 ---

+### Legacy Software

+Do you care about the legacy you are leaving behind?

+_"There are two kinds of software projects: those that fail, and those that turn into legacy horrors." - Peter Weinberger (inventor of AWK)_

+_"Legacy software is an unappreciated but serious problem.
+Legacy code may be the downfall of our civilization." - Chuck Moore (inventor of Forth)_

+---